Ole Gunnar Solskjær: 2006–07 season: Back from injury

 After scoring in the away FA Cup fifth round replay match against Reading on 27 February, Solskjær had further surgery on his knee.
 However, it was not as serious as his previous operations, and he was out of action for only a month.
 He was predicted to be available for the home game against Blackburn Rovers on 31 March.
 United manager Ferguson said: "It was good timing with the international break coming up.
 It gave us the opportunity to get the thing done."
 Solskjær did make his comeback against Blackburn Rovers as a late substitute, and even scored in the 89th minute to seal Manchester United's 4–1 win.
 His last match was the 2007 FA Cup final against Chelsea, but he had to settle for an FA Cup runners-up medal, as an extra-time goal from Didier Drogba gave Chelsea the victory.

 On 5 June 2007, it was announced that Solskjær had undergone minor surgery after he reported discomfort in his knee while training with Norway.
-The surgery was a success, but Solskjær failed to fully recover and announced his retirement from professional football on 27 August 2007.
+The surgery was a success, but he failed to fully recover, and announced his retirement from professional football on 27 August 2007.
 On 4 September, at a home game against Sunderland, Solskjær walked onto the pitch to say goodbye to the fans and received a standing ovation.
 As of his retirement, Solskjær held the record for the most goals scored for Manchester United as a substitute, scoring 28 goals off the bench, as well as the most Premier League goals as a substitute with 17, a mark which has since been passed by Jermain Defoe.